CVs

 GoinGlobal

 The Careers Service subscribes to GoinGlobal on behalf of Oxford students.
-It features around 40 country guides.
+It features around 40 country guides, giving insights into country-specific conventions for applications.

 Advice appointments

 You can get advice on your CV from any of our Careers Advisers by booking an advice appointment.
-Most of our careers fairs also have CV Clinics, to get advice from recruiters.
+Most of our careers fairs also have CV Clinics, to get advice from careers advisors.

 Video resource